SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Pinkie Pie opens the door to her bedroom.
 She is about to greet Gummy when she notices a lone floor-standing mirror in the center of her room.

 She trots up to the mirror and notices she can't see herself in it… she has no reflection!
 As she's about to start panicking, she sees something strange in the mirror.
-Five Pinkie Pies appear in the mirror, one center one with four more popping in to the side from behind them.
+Five Pinkie Pies appear in the mirror, one in the center with four more popping in at the sides.

 Pinkie blinks and rubs her eyes.
-After she opens them, the five ponies are no longer her, but her five best friends.
+After she opens them, the five ponies are no longer Pinkies, but her five best friends.

 "What's going on here?"
 Pinkie asks.
 Pinkie looks behind herself to see all her friends standing behind her.

-Twilight, who is standing in front comes forward and wraps Pinkie in a hug.
+Twilight, who is standing in front, comes forward and wraps Pinkie in a hug.
 "Pinkie, we know what you've been doing for us, but we want to help so that you can be happy too."

-For a second, Pinkie wanted to deny it, but she knew she couldn't.
-She didn't know how to respond at first, all she could do was let the tears fall from her face onto Twilight's back.
+For a second Pinkie wants to deny it, but she knows she can't.
+She doesn't know how to respond at first, so all she can do is let the tears fall from her face onto Twilight's back.

-As she cried in Twilight's hooves, Pinkie felt more of her friends joining the hug, wrapping their own hooves around her wherever they could find space.
+As she cries in Twilight's hooves, Pinkie feels more of her friends joining the hug, wrapping their own hooves around her wherever they could find space.

-Pinkie finally spoke, saying in a choked back whisper, "I love you girls."
+Pinkie finally speaks, saying in a choked back whisper, "I love you girls."

-All her friends replied in unison, in a heartfelt tone, "We love you too, Pinkie."
+All her friends reply in unison, in a heartfelt tone, "We love you too, Pinkie."

-After the hug was over Pinkie looks down at the floor.
+After the hug is over Pinkie looks down at the floor.
 "I'm sorry I lied to you all for so long…"

-Rainbow put a hoof under Pinkie's chin, lifting her face so they were looking eye to eye.
-"Hey, It's okay, we forgive you.
+Rainbow puts a hoof under Pinkie's chin, lifting her face so they're looking eye to eye.
+"Hey, it's okay.
+We forgive you.
 We love you!"

 Pinkie jumps forward uncontrollably and hugs Rainbow in a tight bear-like hug.
-"Thank you."
+"Thank you!"

 Rainbow hugs her back as a blush spreads across her face.

 After the hug is over, Pinkie looks at the mirror with a confused expression.
 "Where did my reflection go?
 How did you girls find out?"

 Twilight steps forward.
-"Well, they're related.
-Your reflection came and talked to us, telling us about how you've been doing this for so long.
-I guess you stepped in poison joke when you were in the Everfree Forest with Fluttershy, it seems like that allowed your reflection talk to us."
+"Well, it's no coincidence.
+Your reflection came and told us about how you've needed help for so long.
+I guess you stepped in poison joke when you were in the Everfree Forest with Fluttershy, which may have allowed your reflection talk to us."

 "I appreciate the help, but I don't know where to even start with how bad things have gotten…"